MCBTay/react-apps/react-tutorial/README.md

-This is a follow along of the react tutorial available on [https://reactjs.org/tutorial/tutorial.html](React's website).
+This is a follow along of the react tutorial available on [React's website](https://reactjs.org/tutorial/tutorial.html).

 # Getting Started with Create React App